Iron Infusions

 A doctor will use a needle to insert a small tube into a vein.
 This small tube is known as a catheter.
 It’s usually put into a vein in your arm or hand.
 Then, the healthcare provider will remove the needle, leaving the catheter in your vein.

-The catheter is attached to a long tube, which is connected to an IV bag of the iron.
-The iron has been diluted with a saline solution.
-This solution is either pumped into your vein or uses gravity to slowly drip down the tube and into your vein.
+The healthcare provider attaches the catheter to a long tube, which connects to an IV bag of iron.
+The medical team dilutes the iron with a saline solution.
+They either pump this solution into your vein or allow it to drip down the tube by gravity.

-You may feel a slight pinch in your skin where the IV needle is inserted.
+You might feel a slight pinch in your skin when the nurse inserts the IV needle.
 There may also be some pressure at the insertion site during the procedure.

-The doctor performing the procedure will give you a test dose first to ensure you don’t have any adverse reactions from the iron.
+The doctor performing the procedure will give you a test dose first to ensure you don’t have any adverse reactions to the iron.
 If you do, they will stop the procedure.

 How long does an iron infusion take?